ST10260507/POE_INSY7314/README.md

-INSY7314 TASK 2 README - Secure Customer International Payments Portal
+INSY7314 POE FINAL README - Secure Customer International Payments Portal (Customer and Employee)

 INTRODUCTION:
-The Secure Customer International Payments Portal is a critical component of an international bank's internal development project.
-It serves as the primary, public-facing interface for customers to initiate secure international money transfers.
-The core mandate of this component is to enforce rigorous security standards, including hashing and salting, input whitelisting via RegEx, and SSL communication, across all customer interactions, from registration to final payment submission.
+The Secure Customer International Payments Portal is the final integrated solution for the international bank's internal development project.
+It comprises two main components: the public-facing Customer Portal (for initiating secure transfers) and the internal Employee Portal (for reviewing and approving those transfers).
+The core mandate is the enforcement of rigourous security standards, including those hashing and salting, RegEx input whitelisting, and mandatory SSL communication, and the implementation of a robust DevSecOps pipeline to ensure code qualtiy and security assurance across the entire application lifecycle.

 CONTENTS: